-Figure 18 shows the number of motor vehicle occupant fatalities per 100,000 vehicles for four cities where the vehicle data were relatively reliable.
+Figure 17 shows the number of motor vehicle occupant fatalities per 100,000 vehicles for four cities where the vehicle data were relatively reliable.
 This has been obtained by dividing the total number of occupant fatalities for each vehicle type estimated for 2011 divided by the number of vehicles of that type estimated for the city (corrected for overestimates).
 These data show that occupant fatalities per vehicle decrease in the following order - TST:MTW:Car.
-Occupant fatality rates for MTW and TST occupants are 2-3 and 3-5 times higher than that for cars respectively.
+Occupants are 2-3 and 3-5 times higher than that for cars respectively.